 I realise that the format of my blog is unusual.
 It is said that there is a book in each of us waiting to get out.
 Instead of writing a book I started developing a web site over 16 years ago.
 When people publish a book there is always a ‘cut off’.
-My understanding has changed quite dramatically over the years and as those thoughts have changed my blog has reflected those changes, but I have felt for some months that it was time to draw a line in the sand – but new thoughts and ideas just kept coming!
+My understanding has changed quite dramatically over the years and as those thoughts have changed my blog has reflected those changes, but I had felt for some months that it was time to draw a line in the sand – but new thoughts and ideas just kept coming!
 In “Another Watershed – April 2016” I have described something of the impact of a lengthy discussion between Rob Bell and Richard Rohr.

 It was in July 2016 that I read an article by a pastor I have known well for some 35 years.
 He wrote: